 This is easier than checking glycol levels in the boiler.
 You look inside the 10-gallon pail to ensure the input and output lines are below the glycol level.

 We depend on our wood stove for heat through the fall, winter, and spring months.
 Two years ago, we replaced our trusty old Osburn with a new Roby model.
 Honestly, like our NTI boiler, it's been a bit disappointing.
 It just doesn't heat our main floor as well as our old one.

 I'm saving my pennies to get a Pioneer Princess wood stove in a few years.

 Now, in previous years, prepping the wood stove for winter was pretty straightforward.
 Dan would go up on the roof with the chimney brush and clear out the chimney.

-Next, we'd clear out any ashes remaining in the stove from the occasional summer fire, clean the glass window, and polish up the exterior.
+Next, we'd remove any ashes remaining in the stove from the occasional summer fire, clean the glass window, and polish up the exterior.
 Then check the interior and exterior pipes and the damper for any damages.
 And that's it.

 11. Order Wood or Chop Wood for Winter

-Many of the people we know in the North who live off the grid in winter heat their cabins with wood.
+Many people in the North who live off the grid in winter heat their cabins with wood.
 But not everyone chops their own.